zcubbs/hotpot/README.md

 # HotPot: Cooking Your Cluster to Perfection 🍲

 `HotPot` is your go-to CLI utility that marries the simplicity of cooking with the robustness of Kubernetes deployments.
 Drawing inspiration from crafting and culinary arts, HotPot serves up k3s clusters based on your specific recipe (configuration).
+It aims to provide a reproducible, consistent, and reliable way to deploy your clusters and applications.
+It can also work with none k3s clusters by disabling the k3s feature.

 ---
 <p align="center">